 “From the moment students walk onto campus, we will work with them on a career development plan and help them understand all the things it takes to reach their goal,” Ebben says.
 “We will help them optimize their chance of being accepted into competitive professional or graduate schools, or obtain the career of their choice.
 We offer the prerequisite courses for acceptance into these programs, or to prepare students for a variety of other careers.”

-“Our combination of curriculum, multiple internships experiences, and research achievements make us uniquely suited to help students realize their career goals.”
+“Our combination of curriculum, including exciting new rehabilitation courses, multiple internships experiences, and world-class research productivity make us uniquely suited to help students achieve their career goals.”